beatricebianchi3/FINTECH-ML---Driven-early-warning-system/README.md

 - Clone the repository to your local machine.
 - Navigate to the directory and open the Jupyter notebooks in your preferred environment.
 - Run the notebooks in the sequence provided to replicate the experiments and view the results.
-- The final model selection notebook (EnsembleModel.ipynb) will guide you through the process of selecting the most effective model based on our experiments.
+- The final model selection notebook (_CrashBusters.ipynb) will guide you through the process of selecting the most effective model based on our experiments.